vdesabou/kafka-docker-playground/docs/reusables.md

 Here are the steps to follow:

-1. Copy [`other/schema-format-json-schema/producer`](https://github.com/vdesabou/kafka-docker-playground/tree/master/other/schema-format-json-schema) directory into your test directory.
+1. Bootstrap your reproduction model by following [🛠 Bootstrap reproduction model](/reusables?id=🛠-bootstrap-reproduction-model) and use `json-schema` as third parameter.

-2. Update [`other/schema-format-json-schema/producer/src/main/resources/schema/Customer.json`](https://github.com/vdesabou/kafka-docker-playground/blob/master/other/schema-format-json-schema/producer/src/main/resources/schema/Customer.json) with your JSON Schema schema but be careful, you need to keep `Customer` for the title:
+2. Update `producer-repro-12345/src/main/resources/schema/Customer.json` with your JSON Schema schema but be careful, you need to keep `Customer` for the title:

 ```json
 {